invitepeople/slate/source/includes/_participants.md

 Property | Type | Description
 --------- | ----------- | -----------
 status | `string` | Possible values are `confirmed` and `destroyed`.
-A destroyed Participant has been completely removed from the Event. checked_in | `boolean` | Will return `true` if the Participant has any checked in tickets.
+A destroyed Participant has been completely removed from the Event. visible | `boolean` | Will return `true` if the Participant is visible in the participant list. bookable | `boolean` | Will return `true` if the Participant is bookable for meetings and available for messages. checked_in | `boolean` | Will return `true` if the Participant has any checked in tickets.

 ## Create a Participant